Abraka: Settlement and founding of the Kingdom

+Early European contact

 A pivotal yet often overlooked part of Abraka's history is its role in early European contact.
 Historical records indicate that Abraka was the first location in what is now Delta State where Portuguese explorers and traders first hoisted their flag in the 16th century.
 This event marked the beginning of direct European influence in the western Niger Delta region, preceding their established trade with kingdoms like Itsekiri and Benin in the area.